Ethyl formate

 Ethyl formate is an ester formed when ethanol (an alcohol) reacts with formic acid (a carboxylic acid).
-Ethyl formate has the characteristic smell of rum and is partially responsible for the flavor of raspberries, occurring naturally in some plant oils, fruits, and juices.
+Ethyl formate has the characteristic smell of rum and is partially responsible for the flavour (ethereal, green) of raspberries, occurring naturally in some plant oils, fruits, and juices.

 Exposure

 Ethyl formate is generally recognized as safe by the U.S. Food and Drug Administration.

 According to the U.S Occupational Safety and Health Administration (OSHA), ethyl formate can irritate eyes, skin, mucous membranes, and the respiratory system of humans and other animals; it is also a central nervous system depressant.
 In industry, it is used as a solvent for cellulose nitrate, cellulose acetate, oils, and greases.
 It can be used as a substitute for acetone; workers may also be exposed to it under the following circumstances: